input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 ```math
 Φ.\text{Stream.State} \leftarrow \Phi.\text{tick}(Φ.\text{Stream.State, t})
 ```
-A node must be able to determine, based on the current state, whether it should begin computing $\Phi$ iterations in order to provide a proof at its next scheduled leader slot:
+A node must be able to determine, based on the current state, whether it should begin computing $\Phi$ iterations in order to provide a proof at its next scheduled leader slot (see [Section "3.2.4.1.
+VDF integration"](#3241-vdf-integration) for details):
 ```math
 \{0,1\} \leftarrow \Phi.\text{shouldCompute}(Φ.\text{Stream.State,nextElectedSlot})
 ```